DangerBirdStrikesAgain/FinalYearDissertation/README.md

 ![Box all set up](WriteUp/Dissertation/insideBox.jpeg "An image showing all the components nestled safely inside their waterproof box")

 ![Attatched to boat](WriteUp/Dissertation/boxOnBoat.jpeg "The node places on the canvas of the stern of a single")
 </br>

 ## Avoid accidents!
-The device should work immediately on powerup.
+The device should work on powerup.
 Row safely!